bcgov/supreme-court-viewer/docker/README.md

-# Running the Application on Docker
+# Running the Application on

+## Notes

+- DevContainer will fail to build/rebuild when connected to the BC Gov's VPN.

+- You may find this command handy when wiping all unused containers, volumes, networks and images.
+    ```
+    docker system prune -a --volumes
+    ```

 ## Management Script